Pool-Of-Tears/KtScheduler/README.md

 ### Supporting ❤️

-If you found this library helpful, you can support me by giving a small tip via [GitHub Sponsors](https://github.com/sponsors/starry-shivam) and/or joing the list of [stargazers](https://github.com/starry-shivam/KtScheduler/stargazers) by leaving a star! 🌟
+If you found this library helpful, you can support me by giving a small tip via [GitHub Sponsors](https://github.com/sponsors/starry-shivam) and/or joining the list of [stargazers](https://github.com/starry-shivam/KtScheduler/stargazers) by leaving a star! 🌟

 ------